czue/pegasus-docs/celery.md

       - redis
 ```

-In production you will likely want to run Flower behind a private VPN, or [set up authentication](https://flower.readthedocs.io/en/latest/auth.html)
+In production, you will likely want to run Flower behind a private VPN, or [set up authentication](https://flower.readthedocs.io/en/latest/auth.html)
 on your Flower instance, and use a [reverse proxy](https://flower.readthedocs.io/en/latest/reverse-proxy.html) to expose it.